shurikdurik/playaMedia/README.md

 Tree shaking is a technique in Webpack to remove unused code from the final bundle, reducing its size.
 To enable it:

-- Use ES6 module syntax for importing and exporting modules.
+- Use ES6 module syntax for importing and exporting modules;
-- Configure Webpack for production mode.
+- Configure Webpack for production mode;
-- Set a modern JavaScript target in your Webpack configuration.
+- Set a modern JavaScript target in your Webpack configuration;
-- Install necessary Babel plugins if using Babel.
+- Install necessary Babel plugins if using Babel;

 By following these steps, Webpack will automatically analyze your code and remove any unused parts, resulting in a smaller bundle size.

+4. Rollup, Esbuild, Vite or SWC.
+How to make the bundling progress faster?

+Unfortunately I don't have any experience with this tools.
+All bundling process was only on webpack.
+To make bundling process faster using webpack:
+- Code splitting;
+- Caching;
+- Minification and compression;
+- Tree shaking